TheEighthDay/TheEighthDay/README.md

 💼 Experiences
 - [2016-2020]🎉 I received my B.E. degree in Software Engineering at University of Electronic Science and Technology of China(UESTC).
-- [2020-2023]💪 I‘m pursuing a M.S. in Computer Science at <a href='https://ruc-aimc-lab.github.io/'>AIMC Lab</a> of Renmin University of China(RUC), advised by Prof. <a href='https://scholar.google.com/citations?user=6m-ZQ1EAAAAJ&hl=zh-CN'>Xirong Li</a>.
-I have been a Research Intern at SenseTime.
-Now I'm working as a Research Intern at Kwai.
+- [2020-2023] I‘m pursuing a M.S. in Computer Science at <a href='https://ruc-aimc-lab.github.io/'>AIMC Lab</a> of Renmin University of China(RUC), advised by Prof. <a href='https://scholar.google.com/citations?user=6m-ZQ1EAAAAJ&hl=zh-CN'>Xirong Li</a>.
+I have been a Research Intern at SenseTime and Kwai.
+- [2023-] Now I'm working as a Algorithm Engineer at Kwai.

 🔭 Research Interests
 - 📹 Video Understanding
 - 🔍 Cross-Modal Retrieval
 - 🔄 Domain Adaptation
+- 🔥 Large Language Model
 - 🤔 ...

 🤺 Competitions